Azure/azure-sdk-for-net/sdk/quantum/Azure.Quantum.Jobs/README.md

 ## Key concepts

-'QuantumJobClient' is the root class to be used to authenticate and create, enumerate, and cancel jobs.
+`QuantumJobClient` is the root class to be used to authenticate and create, enumerate, and cancel jobs.

-'JobDetails' contains all the properties of a job.
+`JobDetails` contains all the properties of a job.

-'ProviderStatus' contains status information for a provider.
+`ProviderStatus` contains status information for a provider.

-'QuantumJobQuota' contains quota properties.
+`QuantumJobQuota` contains quota properties.

 ## Examples